-The facility was used as an art centre, public auditorium and gymnasium, hosting school graduations, musical events, basketball games, and boxing matches.
+The facility was used as an art center, public auditorium, and gymnasium, hosting school graduations, musical events, basketball games, and boxing matches.
 3

-Notable events included the annual Golden Gloves Boxing Tournaments from 1939 to 1959, the yearly city-wide Music Festival from 1943 to 1952, and a city-wide talent contest held in the late 1960’s, which included the Jackson Five.
-3 By the 1940’s, the function of the centre turned towards more civic events, such as conventions, rallies, and trade shows.
+Notable events included the annual Golden Gloves Boxing Tournaments from 1939 to 1959, the yearly city-wide Music Festival from 1943 to 1952, and a city-wide talent contest held in the late 1960s, which included the Jackson Five.
+3 By the 1940s, the function of the center turned towards more civic events, such as conventions, rallies, and trade shows.

 The Memorial Auditorium closed in 1972.
-It had planned to be renovated into a Sports Hall of Fame, a museum exhibit for local history, and a performing arts centre.
+It had planned to be renovated into a Sports Hall of Fame, a museum exhibit for local history, and a performing arts center.
 3 Those plans were aborted when a massive fire in the city on October 13, 1997, destroyed much of the Memorial Auditorium.
-2 Only the entryway remains.
+2 Only the entryway remained.